 I’m going to use Yom Kippur, the Day of Atonement in Leviticus 16, to illustrate this.
-That’s the festival Christians tend to be most familiar with.
-Certainly they expect it, of all things, to model the substitutionary atonement of Jesus.
+That’s the festival we tend to be most familiar with.
+Certainly we expect it, of all things, to model the substitutionary atonement of Jesus.
 Is it not, after all, called the Day of Atonement?
 Does not the “scapegoat” carry away the moral guilt of Israel?

 No, I don’t think it does—so let’s do some Bible study.